 But in my opinion, it gets too much at times when he provides URLs and phone numbers (!) of companies, or talks too long about virtual assistants.

-From meaning of life to speed reading to getting cheaper tickets: I had the same feeling as for The 4 Hour Body and Tools of Titans.
+From the meaning of life to speed reading to getting cheaper tickets: I had the same feeling as for The 4-Hour Body.
 Such as, a bit too many topics in one book.

 But I have to add this: I enjoyed them all.